Sorbitol: Other medical applications

 Sorbitol is used in bacterial culture media to distinguish the pathogenic Escherichia coli O157:H7 from most other strains of E. coli, because it is usually unable to ferment sorbitol, unlike 93% of known E. coli strains.

 A treatment for hyperkalaemia (elevated blood potassium) uses sorbitol and the ion-exchange resin sodium polystyrene sulfonate (tradename Kayexalate).
 The resin exchanges sodium ions for potassium ions in the bowel, while sorbitol helps to eliminate it.
 In 2010, the U.S. FDA issued a warning of increased risk for gastrointestinal necrosis with this combination.

 Sorbitol is also used in the manufacture of softgel capsules to store single doses of liquid medicines.

 Health care, food, and cosmetic uses

 Sorbitol often is used in modern cosmetics as a humectant and thickener.
 It is also used in mouthwash and toothpaste.
 Some transparent gels can be made only with sorbitol, because of its high refractive index.

 Sorbitol is used as a cryoprotectant additive (mixed with sucrose and sodium polyphosphates) in the manufacture of surimi, a processed fish paste.
 It is also used as a humectant in some cigarettes.

 Beyond its use as a sugar substitute in reduced-sugar foods, sorbitol is also used as a humectant in cookies and low-moisture foods like peanut butter and fruit preserves.
-In baking, it is also valuable because it acts as a plasticizer, and slows down the staling process.
+In baking, it acts as a plasticizer, and slows down the staling process.